Skip to main content

 Let’s make enemies : value

-Whenever possible, I always try to code things myself, if I see a value in it
+Whenever possible, my approach was always to code things myself, if I see a value in it.

-At many occasions in the past, I could just have incorporated code from others and have had a more agreeable and faster experience.
-But I did not, because I wanted to really learn how things were made.
+At many occasions in the past, it could have been easy to just incorporate code from others, and that would have resulted in a more agreeable and faster experience.
+But there was value in learning how things were made and hence I chose to write things myself.

-In one case, you just wait for the solution to be made for you.
+In one case, one just waits for the solution to be made for them.

-In the other, you have to modify your own mental model to understand the problem and all its implications.
-In the process of coming up with a solution, you are actually updating yourself.
+In the other, one has to modify their own mental model to understand the problem and all its implications.
+In the process of coming up with a solution, they are actually updating themselves.

 Granted, not everything has the same value, and many domains like web development have just become too big, are relatively fault tolerant, and do not care about performance.
 In those domains, AI probably has a legitimate place.